seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 (2014); see Gish et al. (2012) for a description of ADF&G SMBKC pot-survey methods.
 It should be noted that the two surveys cover different geographic regions and that each has in some years encountered proportionally large numbers of male blue king crab in areas not covered by the other survey (Figure \ref{fig:catch181}).
 Crab-observer sampling protocols are detailed in the crab-observer training manual (ADF&G 2013).
-Groundfish SMBKC bycatch data come from NMFS Regional office and have been compiled to coincide with the SMBKC management area.
+Groundfish SMBKC bycatch data come from the NMFS Regional office and have been compiled to coincide with the SMBKC management area.